ailncode/af/README.md

 }
 ```

-6. Use you custom server
+6. Use your custom server

 ```go
 package main